 Hooker’s touring band includes on (Bass) Frank “Tebo” Thibeaux, Jeffrey James Horan (Guitar), Mike Rogers (Drums), and James Gig Anderson (Keys), Ric “Mightybones” Feliciano on Trombone, Doug Rowan on Saxophone, and Stephen Kleuth on Trumpet.

-John Lee Hooker Jr. is currently working on his soul gospel album called "My God is Holy", using almost the same blues and funk elements he incorporated in his blues releases and concerts.
-John Jr. has traveled the globe sharing the stage with musical giants such as, the late John Lee Hooker, BO Diddly, B.B King, Taj Mahal, Lenny Kravitz, Z.Z Top, the late Etta James, Buddy Guy, Charlie Musselwhite, and his sister, soultress Zakiya Hooker.
+John Lee Hooker Jr. is currently working on his soul gospel album called “My God is Holy”, using almost the same blues and funk elements he incorporated in his blues releases and concerts.
+John Jr. has traveled the globe sharing the stage with musical giants such as, the late John Lee Hooker, BO Diddly, B.B King, William Belll, Snoop Dogg, Taj Mahal, Lenny Kravitz, Z.Z Top, the late Etta James, Buddy Guy, Charlie Musselwhite, his sister Zakiya Hooker, and the Rolling Stones in Spielberg, Austria.

 As an artist, he was featured in an episode of the Cable Television Network of Pat Roberson’s 700 Club where he detailed his drug addictions and imprisonments leading up to his conversion to Christianity and sobriety.
 That video clip can be found on YouTube.
 He was the voice at U.S Open Tennis Commercial, Fox Sports College Football on CBS Sports.